 Our registered and head office is located at 337 Magna Drive, Aurora, Ontario, Canada L4G 7K1.
-Our Common Shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol (MG) and the New York Stock Exchange ("NYSE") under the trading symbol (MGA).
+Our Common Shares trade on the Toronto Stock Exchange ("TSX") under the trading symbol (MGA).
 For a list of our principal subsidiaries and investments, please refer to Schedule A.